-- (a) The categories of refuse removal users as set out in sub-section (c) below shall be charged at the applicable tariffs, as approved by the Council each annual budget. - (b) Tariff adjustments shall be effective from 1 July each year. - (c) A fixed monthly refuse removal charge shall apply to each of the following categories of users, based on the costs of the service concerned: - a) Domestic and other users - b) Business and other users - (d) Registered indigents may receive such discount on this charge as the Council deems affordable when approving each annual budget, but on the understanding that such discount shall be as determined in the indigent policy by council.
+- (a) The categories of refuse removal users as set out in sub-section (c) below shall be charged at the applicable tariffs, as approved by the Council each annual budget. - (b) Tariff adjustments shall be effective from 1 July each year. - (c) A fixed monthly refuse removal charge shall apply to each of the following categories of users, based on the costs of the service concerned: - a) Domestic and other users - b) Business and other users - (d) Registered indigents may receive such discount on this charge as the Council deems affordable when approving each annual budget, but on the understanding that such discount shall not be less than 50% of the monthly amount billed as a refuse removal charge.